rce3986/obsidian-poweruser-pms/README.md

 weblinks
 ___
 # obsidian-power-user-pms
-If viewing this on GitHub, don't be intimidated by the cryptic code at the top, don't be.
+If viewing this on GitHub, don't be intimidated by the cryptic code at the top.
 It is a critical element of all notes in Obsidian power user PMS (OPUP).

 OPUP is a personal management system (PMS) geared towards power users using the Zettelkasten note-taking method in the Obsidian notes app.